-We love Singapore Math, but I have made a commitment to homeschool on the cheap in order to save for our homestead.
-There is very little I can’t find offered for FREE.
+We love Singapore Math, but I have made a commitment to homeschool on a dime so that we can afford some of life’s luxuries on a shoestring budget.
+I’m always amazed at the generosity of others by what they are making accessible for free..
 Here are some of the resources we are using and a couple thrown in to give you some choice.

 These are not Singapore Math, but are so similar my children do not know the difference, we are using the first set of books for each of my kiddos in conjunction with one of the tutorial links I’ll be adding down the page a bit.